 For scholarships to provide more families with the opportunity to send their children ages 3+ to TCU’s Little Titans school readiness program.

 The following agencies are receiving United Way funding for programs that currently serve primarily those in the Northfield area.

-Striving to provide an accessible and supported environment for students to pursue their post-secondary education
+Striving to provide an accessible and supported environment for students to pursue their post-secondary education in Northfield.

 Serving as a backbone organization for youth and family efforts in the Northfield area and striving to identify needs for youth and families in the community, build coalitions to develop and run programs, and write and manage large collaborative grants to bring additional resources into the community.

 Connecting youth to each other, caring adults and the community, with a focus on providing a safe and nurturing space and services for Northfield’s most at-risk and disenfranchised youth.